gneu77/rx-signals/docs/rp_state_effects_start.md

 If you violate it, you break reactivity!
 Even more important, if you violate it, you are making the life of your co-developers (and future developers maintaining your code) exponentially harder.

-> Sometimes programmers tend to write imperative instead of declarative code, because they are concerned about performance.
+> Some people tend to write imperative instead of declarative code, because they are concerned about performance.
 > While declarative code might be slower in some cases, it rarely is a bottleneck.
-> If it is, you can still code the critical part imperatively and properly encapsulate it in a pure function (if you do, please give your fellow devs some more detailed information than the dev of [this famous example](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code) did).
+> If it is, you can still code the performance-critical part imperatively and properly encapsulate it in a pure function.
-> Using imperative code instead of declarative code is _Premature Optimization_.
+> Using imperative instead of declarative code often is _Premature Optimization_.
 > The same holds true for using mutable instead of immutable data.

 But the differentiation between **Root State** and **Derived State** and thus, the declarative modelling of dependencies is not always as trivial as in the previous example!